demiguo/bidaf-pytorch/README.md

-# bidaf-pytorch
-Pytorch Reproduction of BiDAF
+# Pytorch Reproduction of BiDAF

+Work In Progress.

+Step 1: Reproduce on NewsQA dataset
+Step 2: Reproduce on SQUAD dataset